Michael-A-Con/Etch-a-Sketch_OdinProject/README.md

-Etch-a-Sketch
-Front End Development practice with HTML/CSS and Javascript
+This is an Etch-a-Sketch project.
+This is a practice project using HTML/CSS and Javascript.